whimsytinkly/WhimsyWorkshop/README.md

 ### Primary & Secondary

-Highly saturated colours are preferred as accent colours.
+Highly saturated colours are preferred.

-Colours that are too close to the generated background or surface are filtered out to avoid producing accents that disappear into the UI.
+Colours that are too close to the generated background or surface are filtered out so that accents do not disappear into the UI.

+Maximum-saturation colours are avoided where possible so that near-black colours do not overwhelm the selection.

+### Accent

+Accent is used for interactive UI elements such as:

+* Links
+* Button hover borders
+* Button hover glow
+* Focus outlines

+The generated accent can also be manually adjusted.

 ### Text & Subtext